A veteran wants to adopt a pet from us who has not yet applied to Pets for Patriots. What do we do?

 Does Pets for Patriots pay the adoption fee?

 The adoption fee is the responsibility of the veteran because we believe it’s important for adopters to understand that a companion pet is a financial commitment.
 We do encourage our shelter/rescue partners to offer adoption fee discounts as their member patriot special whenever possible; learn more here.

 Do you notify us when a veteran is approved in our community?

 If you’re a new partner or one that hasn’t had an adoption with us in a while, we’ll send you an email to let you know that a veteran in our program may be coming to your shelter/rescue to adopt.
 Due to privacy reasons, we cannot provide the veteran’s name without permission.

 Can we ask for military ID or discharge papers?

 No. If someone is approved by Pets for Patriots, we have already validated that veteran’s military credentials.
 Further, those documents contain confidential and highly sensitive information.
 You may ask for any other type of ID that is part of your own application process, e.g., driver’s license, rental agreement, utility bill, etc.

-In most cases yes, but we ask that you contact us first to request a location exception.
+Yes!
 A member of our team will follow up and will likely ask you to suggest potential veterinary practices that you believe may want to join at the same time.
 Please get in touch!